Detecting Malicious Intents in Smart Contracts with Pre-trained Programming Language Models: Model

 where $P_{\theta}(x_i \mid \mathbf{x}_{\text{masked}})$ is the predicted token probability at position $i$, parameterized by model weights $\theta$.

 \textbf{Model Architecture and Training Setup:} Our backbone model is \texttt{CodeBERT-base-mlm}, which is initialized from \texttt{RoBERTa-base} and trained with an MLM objective on source code.
 We retain its 12-layer encoder architecture with hidden dimension $d=768$ and 12 self-attention heads.
 Domain-adaptive pre-training is performed on smart contract code using the MLM objective.
-Training runs for 20 epochs with a batch size of 64 on two NVIDIA A100 80GB GPUs, taking approximately 10 hours.
+Training runs for 20 epochs with a per-device batch size of 64 on two NVIDIA A100 80GB GPUs (effective batch size 128), taking approximately 10 hours.
 We utilize the \texttt{AdamW} optimizer with a learning rate of $5 \times 10^{-5}$.
-Evaluation on a held-out set of 4,000 smart contracts is performed every 10,000 steps during pre-training.
+Evaluation on an independent held-out set of 4,000 smart contracts, disjoint from both the training and evaluation splits described in Section~\ref{sec:data-preparation}, is performed every 10,000 steps during pre-training.